cjimti/mk/_posts/2018-07-24-essential-pytorch.md

 ### Tensors

 [PyTorch] allows you to build neural networks using tensors.
-Tensors in [PyTorch] are easlity converted to and from nsarrays in [numpy].
+Tensors in [PyTorch] are easily converted to and from nsarrays in [numpy].
 So, if you have worked with [numpy] you have worked with [PyTorch] tensors.